 How to Boost Your Tech Career: 4 IT Skills on the Rise

 No matter what your tech specialty is, developing cross-functional IT skills are a key component to your long-term career success.
 A more diverse knowledge base offers a broader sense of the big picture.
 This perspective will enable you to better understand how your role fits into your organization and its business goals.
 And it will allow you to become more strategic in your current position.
 As a result, this will help fuel career growth and leadership opportunities.
 With that said, here are four tech skills that are currently dominating the IT scene.

 Identifying and mitigating cybersecurity threats is top of mind for organizations across all sectors.
 Breaches can devastate entire companies, causing them to lose credibility and customers.
 While also spending millions to recover their systems.
 It’s critical for companies to maintain updated network security.
 With so many organizations seeking these skills, there’s a considerable shortage of knowledgeable information security professionals on the market.

 In fact, it’s projected that there will be 3.5 million unfilled cybersecurity positions by 2021.
-While many cybersecurity experts have engineering degrees, obtaining Offensive Security Certification is an alternative option for tech pros hoping to get their foot in the door or simply expand their cybersecurity knowledge.
+While many cybersecurity experts have engineering degrees, obtaining Offensive Security Certification is an alternative option for tech pros hoping to get their foot in the door or simply expand their cybersecurity knowledge and IT skills.
 There are a variety of different programs, each presenting a series of real-world hacking challenges.
 These can focus on specializations like combatting wireless attacks and developing exploitations.
 Even if you’re not directly in cybersecurity, having this base level knowledge will make you a more attractive candidate to companies who seek well-rounded, strategic talent.